dzungdoan6/Visual-Localization-Filtering/README.md

 Localization
 ============

-Run doLocalization.m
+Run doLocalization.m to perform visual localization.
+Note that please change the "route" variable to "alternate" (1km) or "full" (10km)

-For altenate route, it takes around 10 minute to finish.
-After finishing, it will show mean and median errors, and plot the predicted trajectory same as Figure 8d within the paper
+After finishing, it will show mean/median errors, and plot the predicted trajectory same as Figure 8d and 8g within the paper

 Support
 ============